department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/address-change-messaging/discovery/documentation.md

 ### Military base checkbox

 There is a scenario where someone could have a military address for their mailing address, but does NOT have the "I live on a United States military base.
-Discovery around this has been added to the backlog for further exploration at a later date.
+Discovery around this has been added to the backlog for further exploration at a later date. **NOTE: Image is from staging, so checkbox text is not in line with the new designs.**

 <img src="https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/profile/contact-information/address-change-messaging/discovery/images/military_base_checkbox.png" />